zchee/neovim-wiki/Python-plugins,-clipboard-integration-and-other-service-providers-through-msgpack-RPC-channels.md

 endif
 ```

 The python script above implements the "clipboard provider", and it's automatically loaded when the python host is started.
-If you load python plugins in your vimrc, that will happen transparently, but it's also possible to configure Neovim to bootstrap the python host when the clipboard register is accessed.
-Here's a vimrc snippet that automatically activates clipboard or python plugins:
+If you load python plugins in your nvimrc, that will happen transparently, but it's also possible to configure Neovim to bootstrap the python host when the clipboard register is accessed.
+Here's an nvimrc snippet that automatically activates clipboard or python plugins:

 ```vim
 if has('neovim')